chail/latent-composition/README.md

 ## Quickstart with pretrained models

-Pretrained models can be downloaded from [here](https://drive.google.com/file/d/1vSEH2XMIG1XzQl3JLZwUKm_kdomelUqm/view?usp=sharing).
+Pretrained models can be downloaded from [here](https://drive.google.com/file/d/1vSEH2XMIG1XzQl3JLZwUKm_kdomelUqm/view?usp=sharing) or [here](http://people.csail.mit.edu/lrchai/projects/latent-composition/pretrained_models.zip).
 Using the above download script will automatically download the pretrained models, as well as other resources for automatic collaging.

 See the following code snippet for a basic example.
 An notebook format is provided in `notebooks/quickstart.ipynb`